MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 Bytes
 ~~~~~

-If direct access to the bytes is what you need, the :class:`Bytes` struct comes in handy.
+If direct access to the bytes is what you need, the :class:`~caterpillar.fields.Bytes` struct comes in handy.
 It
 converts the :code:`memoryview` to :code:`bytes`.
 Additionally, as mentioned earlier, you can
-use the :class:`Prefixed` class to unpack bytes of a prefixed size.
+use the :class:`~caterpillar.fields.Prefixed` class to unpack bytes of a prefixed size.

 >>> field = F(Bytes(5)) # static, dynamic and greedy size allowed